GuanLab/Microarray/README.md

 # Contamination in Published Microarray Studies Retrospectively Detected by Deep Learning
 In the Microarray study, we retrospectively constructed 37,724 raw microarray images, and developed a deep learning algorithm to automatically detect defects in the original images.
-We provided the identified problematic arrays, affected genes and the imputed arrays as well as software tools to scan for such contamination as a resource to the research community to help future studies to scrutinize and critically analyze these data.
+Here we provide the identified problematic arrays, affected genes and the imputed arrays as well as software tools to scan for such contamination as a resource to the research community to help future studies to scrutinize and critically analyze these data.
 Please contact (yananq@umich.edu or gyuanfan@umich.edu) if you have any questions or suggestions.
 ![Figure1](Figure/Fig2.png?raw=true "Title")